Jivkomg/music-portal/README.md

     - `registration.html`: Template for user registration form.
     - `user-account.html`: Template for displaying user account details including credit and purchased albums.
     - `recharge-page.html`: Template for recharging user account credit.

+## Backend Overview
+The backend is built using Spring Boot and consists of controllers, services, repositories, and entity classes.
+Key functionalities include security configuration, album management, user registration, and user account management.

+## Frontend Overview
+Thymeleaf templates are used for server-side rendering of HTML pages.
+Templates include pages for album details, registration form, user account, and recharge page.

+## Usage
+To use the Music Portal:
+1. Run the Spring Boot application.
+2. Access the application via the browser at `http://localhost:8080`.

 For more information checkout the [Secure Software Template pdf](https://github.com/Jivkomg/music-portal/blob/main/Secure_Software_Template.pdf) file in the repository.